MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-xml-documentation-comments.md

 ms.workload:
   - "dotnet"
 ---
-# How to: Generate XML comments for documentation generation
+# How to: Insert XML comments for documentation generation

 The **Insert Comment** command applies to: